radiantlogic-v8/documentation-eoc/documentation/getting-started/login/login-overview.md

 ### Next Steps
 Refer to the [Microsoft SSO guide](./microsoft-sso.md ) to learn how to set up single sign on with Microsoft.

+## Local users

+A local user is an account created within the tenant that signs in with an email address and password rather than through a cloud identity provider such as Microsoft, GitHub, or Google.

+Local users are useful when:

+- The email address you want is already associated with a cloud identity provider.
+- You need a test account.
+- You want to grant a specific role, such as environment admin, without tying it to a cloud identity.

+To create a local user, open the user-creation screen as a tenant admin and enable the local user option.

+## Authentication providers (SSO login)

+If you prefer not to use local users or the built-in cloud providers, you can add your own authentication providers.
+The providers you configure appear as options on the SSO login screen.